D-3-X/Rodent-REPO/README.md

-<h3 color="red">This repo is being built; content may not work/exist until officially done.
+<h3 style="color: red;">This repo is being built; content may not work/exist until officially done.
 Current content, layout, etc., may change.</h3>
 <h2>Rodent-Repo</h2>
 <p style="color: grey;">
     This repository serves as a centralized place for the Rodent Society to share resources.